 Your employee will be entitled to paid maternity leave for at least 16 weeks.
 They must take 4 to 6 weeks of this leave in one go right before their due date.
-If they are expecting more than 1 child, this leave will be increased to 20 weeks and they will have to take 8 to 10 weeks’ leave before their due date.
+To work out the start date of their maternity leave, count back from the day after their due date.

-Once your employee has given birth, they will be entitled to a minimum of 10 weeks’ leave.
+From the day after your employee has given birth, they are entitled to a minimum of 10 weeks’ leave.
 They must take 6 of these weeks immediately after the birth.
-The remaining leave can be spread out over a period of up to 30 weeks, provided you agree.
-If your employee wants to make such a request, they must do so within 3 weeks of giving birth.
-You will have 2 weeks to respond and can only refuse if you have serious business reasons for doing so.
+Any remaining leave can be spread out over a period of up to 30 weeks, provided you agree.

 If the baby comes early or late or has to be hospitalised

-If the baby arrives early, your employee will be able to add any unused maternity leave from before the birth to their leave after the birth.
 In cases where the baby comes late, your employee will continue to be entitled to a minimum of 10 weeks’ leave after giving birth.

 In the event of a premature birth or stillbirth